Best Viewpoints in the Dolomites Without Hiking

 • Photogenic from almost every angle

-• Works well on a driving loop day
+• Perfect stop on a scenic driving loop

 Val di Funes: Postcard Meadow Views

-The classic Val di Funes scene – church, meadow, and jagged peaks behind – is one of the most photographed views in the Dolomites, but it’s surprisingly easy to enjoy without a full hike.
+The classic Val di Funes scene — church, meadow, and jagged peaks behind — is one of the most photographed landscapes in the Dolomites.

 Why it’s special